Last Updated on July 18, 2021 by Grow with Bovees

-Early flowering hydrangeas flower on old wood and set their buds in the northern hemisphere from August onwards ready for flowering the following Spring, so if you prune them after August you will very likely have no flowers the following year.
+An early flowering hydrangea blooms on old wood, and they set their buds in the Northern Hemisphere from August onwards ready for flowering the following Spring, so if you prune them after August you will very likely have no flowers the following year.

 Late flowering varieties flower on new wood which starts shooting in the spring so it is best to prune just before that in late winter/early spring.

 There are a select few varieties which are ‘remontant’ meaning they will reform flower buds on a stem where the first buds have been incorrectly pruned, or perished due to early frost.

 The reason they are able to do this is because they flower on both old and new wood.

 n.b. dead heading does not count as pruning, dead heading enables the plant to save energy it would otherwise have used for making seeds and enables it to rather use it for invigorating root and shoot growth ready for producing more blooms.

 If there is an extra cold winter and you have a variety that is not very hardy then frost/freezing conditions could wipe out all of your blooms for the following spring.

 Depending on the size of your bush and your dedication this can be avoided by keeping an eye on the weather forecast and if they are planted in the ground you might want to wrap the budding flower heads in burlap or a similar material (not plastic as they need to be able to breathe).